thelastjet/react_routing/README.md

 ## BONUS

-- Add more routes based on Studio Ghibli's api endoints.
+- Add more routes based on Studio Ghibli's api endpoints.